martinoauriane/C-cyber/README.md

 #### Conclusion

 This illustrates a key operating system concept: **processes do not write directly to the screen or read directly from the keyboard; they interact with abstract handles, and the operating system decides where those handles are connected** .

 # bufferOverflow.c : warning against Buffer overflow

+A buffer overflow occurs when the volume of data exceeds the storage capacity of the memory buffer.
+As a result, the program attempting to write the data to the buffer overwrites adjacent memory locations.

+For example, a buffer for log-in credentials may be designed to expect username and password inputs of 8 bytes.
+So if a transaction involves an input of 10 bytes (that is, 2 bytes more than expected), the program may write the excess data past the buffer boundary.

 ### Safe practice habits: using strncpy instead of scanf( ) or gets( )